sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 * rel - *String*.
 Relationship of the object to the external resource.
 * title - *String* *nullable*.
 A human-friendly description of the target link.
 * type - *String* *nullable*.
 A hint about the type of representation returned by the link.
+* hreflang - *String* *nullable*.
+The natural language of the external link, the same as used in the HTTP Accept-Language request header.

 Examples: